![]() |

 Ratio |

 Do you love to putter around with yarn and fiber, but quickly get tired of staying indoors, especially when the weather is glorious?
 Do you love to travel and explore, but miss your crafting projects if you're away from home for long?
-On your next vacation, why not have it all?
+On this tour you can have it all.
 You can work on your projects and learn new fiber art skills, while exploring the Queyras, a rustic corner of the French Alps with a unique and textile-rich history.
-The remote villages nestling high among these wild and rugged mountains were, until recent times, relatively poor and isolated for much of the year.
+Up until recent times, the remote villages nestling high among these wild and rugged mountains were relatively poor and isolated for much of the year.
 However they have long been rich in textile and handcraft traditions, which helped them survive economically in this harsh environment.
 Today these traditions are being preserved and even updated by modern craftsmen and women.
 Lace-makers offer classes to pass along their craft, using the same tools their ancestors did.
 Wood-carvers too teach their skills, featuring designs and motifs native to the area.
 Even the ancient practice of shepherding is undergoing a renaissance, thanks to a young generation of herdsmen and women who bring a new outlook and energy to their profession.
-Woolen mills from early in the last century, having slept through a generation or two of dormancy, now find new life under the management of innovative entrepreneurs, passionate about keeping their vintage machines living and working.
+Woolen mills from early in the last century, having slept through a generation of dormancy, now find new life under the management of innovative entrepreneurs, passionate about keeping their vintage machines living and working.
 Not merely for the sake of the machines themselves, but also producing fabrics and designs adapted to modern tastes.
 These operations in turn sustain the local shepherds who might otherwise be forced to throw their perfectly good wool into the landfill for lack of a viable market!
-Our trip will combine skills workshops with light hiking and sight-seeing in a region of southeastern France where the mountains of the Maritime Alps form the border with Italy.
+Our trip will combine skills workshops with hiking and sight-seeing in a region of southeastern France where the mountains of the Maritime Alps form the border with Italy.
 Walled cities and fortresses dating from the middle ages, high mountain meadows strewn with flowers and flowing with clear cold streams, rugged mountain cottages and lodges provide plenty to explore and discover.
-Between outings, we will settle in at the active woolen mill in the village of Saint Chaffrey, to learn or refine such skills as felting, plant-based and natural dyeing, and spindle spinning, from local experts.
+For the first few days we will base ourselves in the woolen mill of Chantemerle in the village of Saint Chaffrey (Serre Chevalier ski area), to learn or refine such skills as felting, plant-based and natural dyeing, and spindle spinning, from local experts.
 We will also learn a great deal about the distinct breeds of sheep native to the countries and regions of Europe, and the differing properties of the wools they produce.
 We will have the chance to clean, card and spin a fleece together ourselves, thus having a hands-on experience of every stage of wool preparation from fleece to yarn.
-And if we're not too sleepy at the end of a long and active day, we may even make some progress on that knitting or crochet project we brought with us.
+And if we're not too tired at the end of a long and active day, we may even make some progress on that knitting or crochet project we brought with us.

 Who is this trip for? |